BuzzFeedNews/2021-09-guardianship-filings/README.md

+### *Note*: This branch of the repository contains updates, based on new information received after its initial publication.
+Incorporating this new information expands the data available to the public and does not substantially change the results of the analysis.
+See the “Overview” section below for details.
+[Click here](https://github.com/BuzzFeedNews/2021-09-guardianship-filings) to return to the original documenation, data, and analysis.

+---

 # Analysis of US adult guardianship filing counts

 This repository and document describes BuzzFeed News’ analysis of data on adult guardianship filings in US courts, supporting [this investigative article](https://buzzfeednews.com/article/heidiblake/conservatorship-investigation-free-britney-spears), published September 17, 2021.
 Please see that article to understand the full context.